Deep eutectic solvent-assisted hydrothermal synthesis of chitosan-based nanohybrid films functionalized with silver-decorated tungsten oxide

 Abstract

-This study presents the fabrication and characterization of chitosan-based nanohybrid films incorporating silver-decorated tungsten oxide (Ct-AgWO3).
-In this work, deep eutectic solvent-assisted hydrothermal synthesis of WO3 nanoparticles was combined with in situ silver decoration and chitosan reduction to synthesize a nanohybrid film.
-The effects of the reaction time on the structural, morphological, and functional properties of the nanohybrid films were investigated over time.
-The resulting nanohybrid film was characterized using UV-Vis spectroscopy, FESEM, EDX, FTIR, XPS, Raman spectroscopy, TGA, and photoluminescence.
-Morphological analysis revealed the evolution from clustered particulates at 30 min to betterdispersed nanoparticles after 6 h, with particle sizes between ca. 21 and 48 nm.
-XPS analysis of the nanofilm confirmed the presence of the W 6+ oxidation state and the success of silver decoration.
+This study presents the fabrication and characterization of chitosan-based nanohybrid films incorporating silver-decorated tungsten oxide (Ct–AgWO3).
+In this work, the deep eutectic solvent-assisted hydrothermal synthesis of WO3 nanoparticles was combined with in situ silver decoration and chitosan reduction to synthesize a nanohybrid film.
+The effects of reaction time on the structural, morphological, and functional properties of the nanohybrid films were investigated over time.
+The resulting nanohybrid film was characterized using UV-vis spectroscopy, FESEM, EDX, FTIR, XPS, Raman spectroscopy, TGA, and photoluminescence.
+Morphological analysis revealed an evolution from clustered particulates at 30 min to better-dispersed nanoparticles after 6 h, with particle sizes between ca. 21 and 48 nm.
+XPS analysis of the nanofilm confirmed the presence of the W6+ oxidation state and the successful silver decoration.
 Moreover, the Raman spectra revealed a monoclinic WO3 crystal structure and enhanced electronic properties due to the oxygen vacancies created by Ag decoration.
-The degree of degradation resistance was greater than that of the chitosan-WO3 films without silver decoration, as revealed by the thermal analysis data.
+The degree of degradation resistance was greater than that of the chitosan–WO3 films without silver decoration, as revealed by the thermal analysis data.

 Please wait while we load your content...